 What’s so great about proline and glycine?
 Here is a quick rundown (this is only a partial list):

-- Glycine is required for DNA and RNA synthesis and thus plays a role in nervous system health, wound healing, and
+- Glycine is required for DNA and RNA synthesis and thus plays a role in nervous system health, and wound healing

 - Glycine is involved in glucogenesis (the making of glucose) and low levels may produce hypoglycemic-like symptoms